arcus-azure/arcus.webapi/docs/preview/features/correlation.md

 }
 ```

-When this addition is added, you can use the `HttpCorrelation` inside your function to call the correlation functionality and use the `ICorrelationInfoAccessor` (like before) to have access to the `CorrelationInfo` of the HTTP request.
+When this addition is added, you can use the `HttpCorrelation` inside your function to call the correlation functionality and use the `IHttpCorrelationInfoAccessor` (like before) to have access to the `CorrelationInfo` of the HTTP request.

 ```csharp
 using Arcus.WebApi.Logging.Correlation;